Our History

 Unveiling the Hidden History of the Kitchizibi: A Journey of Resilience and Survival

-The true History of the Kitchizibi has been swept under the “fur” for too long.
+The true History of the Kitchi Zibi has been swept under the “fur” for too long.
 The mighty Ottawa River as many have come to know it as, was the highway our Ancestors used to live the Nomadic lifestyle our family has been living since time immemorial.
-Our way of life was attacked in the 1800’s and as sad as it has been for our family from what happened to us, the even more devastating truth is that History continues to repeat itself.
+Our way of life was attacked in the 1800’s and as sad as it has been for the families of 115, our truth is that History continues to repeat itself.

-The information published on this site will help all descendants piece the “Puzzle” together and move forward in investing in the Truth and Reconciling all differences, in hopes, once and for all.
-Available upon request, is the historical reports completed to identify the families that lived together who were affected by Colonization and who all have inherent Indigenous Rights that the Government of Canada continues to ignore to this very day.
+The information published on this site will help all descendants piece the “Puzzle” together and move forward in investing in our Truth and reconciling all differences, in hopes, once and for all.

-While we are no longer currently recognized The Anishinaabe of the Kitchizibi First Nation was spearheaded under the protection of UNDRIP.
-We will continue to fight like we always have for our Inherent Birthright as First Nations People for as long as it takes to end the Genocide against our Family and more importantly our Identity.
+The Anishinaabe of the Kitchi Zibi First Nation was spearheaded under the protection of UNDRIP grounded in Petition 115.
+As we have been denied our existence by the current Government we will continue to advocate for our Inherent birthright as First Nations People.
+We will do so for as long as it takes to end the discrimination against our Nation and the families of Petition 115.

 Historical Documents of Our Existence